 Visibility into licensing is key, because while OSS is free to use, use can be restricted.
 For example, a license may allow code to be used for free, as long as it's not used in a commercial product.
 If it is used in a commercial product, then a license might require that royalties be paid to the open-source software project to help maintain it.

-SCA tools can also identify vulnerabilities in open-source software dependencies, which can be a complex task because open-source developers often share code with other open-source developers.
+SCA security tools can also identify vulnerabilities in open-source software dependencies, which can be a complex task because open-source developers often share code with other open-source developers.
 Project A may use code from project B that uses the code from project C. So if a developer includes project A in an application, projects B and C will be in included, but the software development team may not be aware of it, nor will they be aware should a vulnerability pop up in project B or C.

 The new Forrester Software Composition Analysis Landscape Q1 2023 report seeks to make sense out of what's becoming an increasingly complicated SCA tools marketplace.
 Here's what you need to know about the state of SCA tools — and why the complexity of modern software development and related threats demand going beyond SCA with a comprehensive software supply chain security approach.